allenai/s2orc-doc2json/README.md

 This custom JSON schema is also used for the [CORD-19](https://github.com/allenai/cord19) project, so those who have interacted with CORD-19 may find this format familiar.

-Note: in S2ORC and CORD-19, we also do several other things which are *not* included in this utility:
+Possible future components (no promises):
-- Linking bibliography entries to other papers in S2ORC
+- Linking bibliography entries (bibliography consolidation) to papers in S2ORC
-- Parse JATS XML files (format used by PubMed Central and others)

-We may eventually make these components available as well, but no promises.

 ## Setup your environment